FuneralSuits18/to-do-list-app/project-logs.md

 - shift a todo to different project?

 ## Todo list
-- on click, darkens everything else and shows the todo in the middle and enlarged.
 - if there's no text in a todo, it is removed from the list.